Sbcoit/forked-ai-agent-education-platform/docs/README.md

 **Important**: Make sure your Google Cloud Console redirect URI is set to:
 - `http://localhost:3000/auth/google/callback` (for development)

+### 🔒 Security Note

+**Never commit OAuth credentials to version control!** Always use environment variables or a secure secrets management system for production deployments.
+The `.env` file should be excluded from version control (it's already in `.gitignore`).
+For production, consider using services like AWS Secrets Manager, Azure Key Vault, or similar secure credential storage solutions.

 ### 4. Testing

 Once configured: